How do I determine the value of my stock?

 This is box title

-The value of your stock can only be determined if the “cost price” and “list price” have been filled in ( > Products > Products > open a product by clicking it)
+The value of your stock can only be determined if the “cost price” and “list price” have been entered (in Extra > Products > Products > open a product by clicking it):

 Step-by-step instructions

-1. Go to > Stock > Stock Count
+1. Go to Extra > Stock > Stock List.

-4. Once opened in Excel, you will see a list of your products.
+7. Open the export stock count report in Excel.
+You will see a list of your products.
 Scroll to the right to see their value.

-6. Select all the products in column M (‘value list price’) or column N (‘value cost price’).
+9. Select all the products in the column “value list price” or the column “value cost price”.

-7. Hold your left mouse button until all products are selected, they all should appear in grey except the first one you selected.
+10. Hold your left mouse button until the bottom of the column and all products are selected.
+They all should appear in grey except the first one you selected.

-8. Once you have selected all your products in column M or N, click on the menu option Formulas at the top.
+11. Once you have selected all your products in one of the abovementioned columns, open the menu option Formulas at the top and click on AutoSum.

-10. The value of the stock appears under the last amount in column M or N.
+12. The value of the stock appears underneath the last amount in the column.

 More about this